 This is how Frank Mitloehner measures gases that come from cows’ stomachs and ultimately contribute to global warming.
 Quantifying these emissions is key to mitigating them, and Mitloehner is one of several UC Davis researchers investigating economical ways to make livestock production more environmentally sustainable around the globe.

-READ MORE: Unfold, the official UC Davis podcast, examines the bad rep cattle receives as an unfriendly producer of climate-changing greenhouse gas.
+READ MORE: Unfold, the official UC Davis podcast, examines the bad rap cattle receive as an unfriendly producer of climate-changing greenhouse gas.

 Cattle are the No. 1 agricultural source of greenhouse gases worldwide.
-Each year, a single cow will belch about 220 pounds of methane, which is shorter lived than carbon dioxide but 28 times more potent in warming the atmosphere, said Mitloehner, a professor and air quality specialist in the Department of Animal Science.
+Each year, a single cow will belch about 220 pounds of methane.
+Methane from cattle is shorter lived than carbon dioxide but 28 times more potent in warming the atmosphere, said Mitloehner, a professor and air quality specialist in the Department of Animal Science.